Water Restoring — Water Damage Restoration

 • EPA-registered antimicrobials — Applied to affected surfaces to prevent microbial growth during drying and neutralize any organisms in contaminated water situations.

-Get this equipment dispatched to your Highland property — call now.
+Get this equipment dispatched to your Highland property.
+Call us now.

 In Highland, most homeowners' insurance policies cover burst pipe damage, but coverage can vary.
 It's important to review your policy and understand what is included, as some policies may require a deductible or have specific exclusions related to water damage.